Adler's Appetite: Adler's Appetite EP and lineup changes (2004–2006)

 Kelli, Crane, and Pearl threatened legal action, stating that none of them quit Adler's Appetite and that the "name and logo are registered trademarks owned by the partnership and its four remaining founding partners (Adler, Kelli, Crane, and Pearl)."
 They also revealed that no single member could hire or fire another without a majority vote from all four partners.
 Crane revealed that had Adler dealt with the situation properly, they would have given him the band name and partnership.
-Several shows into Adler's Appetite European tour, which saw GYPSY PISTOLEROS supporting, Adler reportedly fired the new lineup, hiring an Italian Guns N' Roses tribute band to replace them, with Z'nuff and Tarsha stating on stage, in Bochum, Germany, that it was Adler's Appetite last show.
+Several shows into Adler's Appetite European tour, which saw GYPSY PISTOLEROS supporting, Adler reportedly fired the new lineup, hiring UK Guns 2' Roses tribute band to replace them, with Z'nuff and Tarsha stating on stage, in Bochum, Germany, that it was Adler's Appetite last show.
 Ultimately these claims were unfounded, although Thomas left the band at the culmination of the tour.
 Following the European tour, the band appeared at the Rock the Boat festival, traveling between Oslo, Norway and Fredrikshavn, Denmark, in April, with a tour of the US with Bang Tango and Faster Pussycat following in the summer.
 The band went on hiatus following the conclusion of this tour.